petzval/btferret/README.md

 These procedure setions are largely as produced by the verbose print mode with added explanations.

-## 5-3-1 HCI socket - read/write packets
+## 5-3-1 HCI socket - read-write packets

 Bluetooth packets are sent and received through an HCI socket opened as follows.